scionproto/scion/doc/DRKeyInfra.md

     DRKeyLvl1Req {
-        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt32  # Point in time where requested DRKey is valid.
+        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt32  # Point in time where requested DRKey must be valid.
 Used to identify the epoch.
     }

     DRKeyLvl1Rep {